THIRD QUARTER 2025

 High-Yield (HY) Corporate Credit

-In the US, HY credit spreads reflect balance sheet strength, the prudent behavior of management teams and supportive demand for higher yielding securities relative to supply.
-We continue to see some opportunity in service-related sectors that are still recovering from the pandemic-era recession, and in energy (E&P) and potential rising stars.
-We are more cautious on consumer products, retailers and home construction.
+US: HY credit spreads reflect balance sheet strength, the prudent behavior of management teams and supportive demand for higher-yielding securities relative to supply.
+We continue to see selective opportunities in service-related sectors, transportation, energy (E&P) and potential rising stars.
+We are more cautious on consumer products, retailers and home construction sectors.

 Bank Loans